scuzzydude/asimov/asimov.md

 Remember that part about explaining how money actually works to a kindergartener?
 Well, we can either get a math teacher to explain the art part, or we can let the art teacher explain how a system a shared valuation works.
 My guess is that it's going to be a lot more fun with finger paint.

 ### Prizes

+Another way to kindle interest in scoot is to award prices for creative expression across all fields.
+Initially, The Foundation can award **asimov** for winners of a given prize.
+However, the contest itself will be the motivator for the associative genius, so I think we want to get to a point where the prizes are scoot.
+Prize winners are issued newly minted scoot, causing a dilution of the awards prior winners had been awarded.
+This forces a yearly raising of the bar and maybe the scootee not to award prizes in years when none of the competitors live up to the expectations of the prize.

 ## Museums